 “Look.
-You can say ‘no.’ OK?
-But . . . but if you were to ask me to go to bed with you during my break tomorrow, I wouldn’t say ‘no.’” She gave me a peck on the lips and ran into the pub.
+You can say ‘no.’ Okay?
+But…but if you were to ask me to go to bed with you during my break tomorrow, I wouldn’t say ‘no.’” She gave me a peck on the lips and ran into the pub.

-I stood like an idiot, again, but only briefly.
+I stood like an idiot, again, but only briefly this time.
 I ran into the pub and into her.
-She was just inside the door, turned towards it, and waiting for what she knew was my imminent arrival.
+She was just inside the door, turned towards it, and waiting for my imminent arrival.
 A whimsical smirk on those lips.
-I told her I’d meet her tomorrow at her break and I’d take her to “my place.”
+I told her I would meet her tomorrow at her break and I would take her to “my place.”

 December 27: Boxing Day plus one